Delaware Moors: History

 In a 1935 article published by The News Journal of Wilmington, Delaware, the story about the Delaware Moors being descended from Spaniards was described as a legend.
 According to the report, a woman named Lydia Clark had testified in an 1855 court case that during the late 1700s the Delaware Moors originated with an Irish woman who had purchased and married an enslaved chief from the Congo who had been brought to the Port of Lewes.
 The 1855 court case was regarding a successful Millsboro, Delaware businessman named Levin Sockum who sold guns at his store.
 Sockum identified as Nanticoke, but was viewed by some others as a Black man.
 Delaware law prohibited Black people from owning or selling guns.
 Sockum experienced legal trouble after selling gunpowder to another man, his cousin Isaiah Harmon, who also identified as Nanticoke but was viewed as a Black man by white society.
 Sockum and Harmon were accused of violating the law against Black people owning weapons and ammunition.
 The prosecution brought Clark to testify and she stated that she was the last surviving Nanticoke person and that both Sockum and Harmon were not of Native heritage, but were rather the descendants of enslaved people and a white plantation owner.
 Following Clark's testimony, the all-white jury ruled that Sockum and Harmon were "Negro" or "Mulatto" and not Nanticoke.
 Clark died the year following the trial.
-The The Nanticoke Indian Association, who refer to Clark as "Princess Nau-Gau-Okwa", maintain an oral tradition that Clark was coerced into committing perjury under duress, stressing that she was elderly, infirm, and dependent upon the white family she lived with.
+The Nanticoke Indian Association, who refer to Clark as "Princess Nau-Gau-Okwa", maintain an oral tradition that Clark was coerced into committing perjury under duress, stressing that she was elderly, infirm, and dependent upon the white family she lived with.

+By 1867, Delaware Moor families were working as tenant farmers on Sockum's land, and were amassing personal property and land, corresponding to a period of increased birthrate.